 Intensified by the pressure of the tight deadline, participants typically experience a range of emotions and reactions; feeling overly excited, feeling blocked, disrupting the group and the project, or prioritizing personal agendas over collective goals.
 We use a light-touch approach and accommodate different personalities and work styles, to ensure that the contributions are constructive and the group remains productive.
 Sometimes this means carefully mediating potential and real conflict.

-In a Virtual Sprint, it is more challenging to monitor group dynamics and maintain momentum.
+It is more challenging to monitor group dynamics and maintain momentum virtually.
 In person, reading body cues, overhearing subtle remarks and having casual conversations with participants gives the facilitator a lot to work with.
-To make sense of the group online, the facilitator needs to adapt her strategies.
+To make sense of the group in a Virtual Book Sprint, the facilitator needs to adapt her strategies.
 In addition to deep listening in plenary discussions, the facilitator moves through the breakout groups, follows chat conversations and checks in with participants individually.
 The facilitator might also select some participants to head a breakout discussion and act as interlocutors to keep track of progress.

 Coordinating the book production